There are many ways to advertise your properties vacancy.

-If your ad comes up you know it is live and you should start expecting enquiry!
+If your ad comes up you know it is live and you should start expecting inquiry!

 Writing a good ad is important if you want anyone to actually enquire.
 It’s not enough to just type up a paragraph detailing a few of the properties features.

-This means short paragraph, grammatically correct sentences, and lists of features.
+This means short paragraphs, grammatically correct sentences, and lists of features.
 Plus you want to make sure that

 Important information to include in your ad:

 When you’ve finished writing your ad hit ‘continue’.

 Craigslist will automatically make your email anonymous so you don't have to worry about people finding it and spamming you.